Performance and Complexity Trade-off Optimization of Speech Models During Training: Case study 2: Voice activity detection

 For all models, we calculated the Equal Error Rate (EER) to evaluate performance, which corresponds to the threshold $t$ where False Positive Rate (FPR) and True Positive Rate (TPR) are equal, defined as

 FRR is the False Rejection Ratio and hence $\text{TPR}=1-\text{FRR}$.
 A lower EER indicates a better performing model.

 Additionally, we present the number of bands in the resulting filter bank, as well as the floating-point operations per second (\unit[bracket-unit-denominator = false]{\flop\per\second}) estimated using the \texttt{moduleprofiler} package~\cite{moduleprofiler}, as a way to characterize the performance and complexity trade-off.
 The results of all trained models are presented in Fig. \ref{fig:vad-models-comparison}.
-CRNNVAD is our baseline, and all DCRNNVAD models correspond to DynCRNNVAD variants.
-The suffixed number corresponds to the minimum possible complexity for that variant in percentage.
+CRNNVAD is our baseline, and all DCRNNVAD models correspond to DynCRNNVAD variants. \reviewhl{The suffixed number corresponds to the lower bound of $\kappa$.}

 While our primary aim is not to achieve state-of-the-art performance in VAD but rather to evaluate the effectiveness of our method, all resulting models outperform Silero VAD.
-Reducing complexity by nearly \SI{50}{\percent} has minimal impact on model performance, as observed when comparing the EER of CRNNVAD (baseline) with DCRNNVAD 50 in Fig. \ref{fig:vad-models-comparison}.
+Reducing complexity by nearly \SI{50}{\percent} has minimal impact on model performance, as observed when comparing the EER of CRNNVAD (baseline) with \reviewhl{DCRNNVAD 0.5} in Fig. \ref{fig:vad-models-comparison}.
 It also halves the filter bank size, enhancing computational efficiency with negligible performance degradation.
-Further complexity reductions can result in slightly less performant models, such as DCRNNVAD 12.5 or DCRNVVAD 6.25, yet computational complexity can be reduced by as much as \SI{80}{\percent}, making such models suitable for devices with very limited computational resources.
-It is also possible to observe that both DCRNNVAD 12.5 and DCRNNVAD 6.25 converge to a similar solution.
+Further complexity reductions can result in slightly less performant models, such as \reviewhl{DCRNNVAD 0.125} or \reviewhl{DCRNVVAD 0.0625}, yet computational complexity can be reduced by as much as \SI{80}{\percent}, making such models suitable for devices with very limited computational resources.
+It is also possible to observe that both \reviewhl{DCRNNVAD 0.125} and \reviewhl{DCRNNVAD 0.0625} converge to a similar solution.
 We hypothesize that this is due to the performance-related term in the loss function dominating the optimization process.
 When reducing complexity results in significant performance degradation, it serves as a contention measure for degenerated models.
-Fig. \ref{fig:vad-predictions} compares the SPP predictions by CRNNVAD (red line) and DCRNNVAD 6.25 (green line).
+Fig. \ref{fig:vad-predictions} compares the SPP predictions by CRNNVAD (red line) and \reviewhl{DCRNNVAD 0.0625} (green line).
 The complexity-optimized model, despite having a reduced filter bank and lower complexity, can still produce SPP estimates that are highly correlated with those of the baseline model, even for unseen inputs and across different SNR levels.
 This demonstrates the effectiveness of our method in balancing performance and complexity during training.